-- ♣ This section will briefly describe the steps necessary to perform a typical audio load using SaberCopy. - 1.
+- This section will briefly describe the steps necessary to perform a typical audio load using SaberCopy. - We strongly urge using template projects since all the recommended settings are already configured and all you need to do is specify the files to be loaded.
+See Template Projects for more details. - 1.
 Open SaberCopy and connect your player(s) with the proper SLS (if required) USB cable.
-For this example, we are using an Envoy 2.3 S player.
+For this example, we are using an older Envoy S player.